jdbctemplatemapper/jdbctemplatemapper/readme.md

 # JdbcTemplateMapper #

-Spring's JdbcTemplate provides data access using JDBC/SQL.
-It is a better option for complex enterprise applications than an ORM (ORM magic/nuances get in the way for large/complex applications).
-Even though JdbcTemplate abstracts away a lot of the JDBC boiler plate code, it still is verbose.

-JdbcTemplateMapper makes CRUD with JdbcTemplate simpler.
-Use it for one line CRUD operations and for other database access operations use JdbcTemplate as you normally would.
+ JdbcTemplateMapper makes CRUD with Spring's JdbcTemplate simpler.
+It provides one line CRUD operations for your models.

 ## Features

   1. One liners for CRUD.
 To keep the library as simple possible it only has 2 annotations.
   2. Can be configured for the following (optional):
       * auto assign created on, updated on.
-      * auto assign created by, updated by using an implementation of IRecordOperatorResolver.
+      * auto assign created by, updated by using an implementation of interface IRecordOperatorResolver.
       * optimistic locking functionality for updates by configuring a version property.
   3. Thread safe so just needs a single instance (similar to JdbcTemplate)
   4. To log the SQL statements it uses the same logging configurations as JdbcTemplate.
 See the logging section.